Nonprofit Statement of Activities: A Comprehensive Guide

 - Program fees.
 Many organizations receive a large portion of their funding as fees charged for their services.
 For instance, associations require members to pay fees to receive the benefits offered through the organization.

 - Investment returns.
 Nonprofits can invest their funds in order to earn interest and multiply their revenue, just as individuals can.
+However, any funding brought in through this method needs to be reported on the income statement.

-Sometimes, revenue earned by nonprofit organizations has restrictions placed on it by the revenue source.
+Sometimes, nonprofit revenue has restrictions placed on it by donors or funders.
+Restricted revenue must be used for a specific intended purpose.
 For example, granting organizations may require the funds provided to be dedicated toward a specific service or purpose.
+Meanwhile, unrestricted revenue can be allocated toward projects, operations, and other expenses as your nonprofit sees fit.

 Expenses